VR314/notion-word-count/README.md

 Notion has a word count for a whole page, but what if you want to check the number of words/characters in a selected block?
 This extension does just that.

 This extension only has one content script.
-At a high level, it simply grabs the element that is indicated as selected, and gets the content of that block.
+It simply grabs the element that is indicated as selected, gets the content of that block, finds the number of words/chars, and appends an element to the menus to display the relevant info.

+## Stack
+- Typescript
+- JQuery (DOM manipulation)
+- NPM (package management)
+- Webpack (bundling)

 ## Install deps